jgm/pandoc/INSTALL.md

     git clone https://github.com/jgm/cmark-hs
     git clone https://github.com/jgm/zip-archive
     cd pandoc
-    git submodule update --init
     stack install --test --install-ghc --stack-yaml stack.full.yaml

 To pull in the latest changes, after you've done this and there have been changes in the repositories:  Visit each repository in pandoc-build (pandoc-types, texmath, pandoc-citeproc, pandoc, zip-archive, cmark-hs) and do `git pull`.
-In the pandoc repo, also do `git submodule update` and `stack install --test --stack-yaml stack.full.yaml`.
+In the pandoc repo, also do `stack install --test --stack-yaml stack.full.yaml`.

 [Arch]: https://www.archlinux.org/packages/community/x86_64/pandoc/